-I am a writer.
-I write about heritage.
+Heritage.
 My first book, The Gift of Laughter, was about the heritage I received by virtue of being born to a particular family in a particular place and time.
 The book I am working on now is about living with that heritage.
-Some of that new writing will appear on the blog that is part of this website.
+Some of that new writing will appear on the blog (click here Blog) that is part of this website.
 I post on the first weekend of each month.
 There is a place to subscribe located either on the blog sidebar or below “Previous Articles” (which location depends on your device).

 This website also preserves material from the research done for The Gift of Laughter.
 It can be accessed by clicking on Genealogy in the Tool Bar.
 Much of that material is also in the Archives, which can be accessed at the bottom of the page.
-My original website, which contains material that is neither in the book or on this website, can be accessed through the following link: lwillemsmennostory.blogspot.com
+My original website, A Mennonite Story: The Willems/Zimmerman Family, contains material that is neither in the book or on this website.
+It can be accessed by clicking on the following link: lwillemsmennostory.blogspot.com

 My father, Jacob Willems, was the fifth of the fifteen children born to Jacob C. and Lena Zimmerman Willems, who, in 1919 moved their large family from a Mennonite community in Saskatchewan, Canada to another Mennonite community—this one in the rich farmland surrounding the small towns of Reedley and Dinuba in California’s great Central Valley.
 Most of the Mennonites who settled in this fertile farmland prospered.
 Jacob and Lena did not.
 They struggled to survive, yet the stories their children told were filled with laughter.

 I grew up surrounded by aunts and uncles who laughed and sang and told stories.
 The time was the 1940s, the decade dominated by World War II.
 My aunts and uncles were young, caught up in the drama of that intense time.